The focus of this Le Havre shore trip

 Your final stop is at Pointe du Hoc which sits about 200 feet above the sea on high cliffs.
 The Germans posted long range guns on this naturally protected site to knock out approaching ships.
 The Allies knew they must overtake and secure the area so that the other landings could be successful.
 Well before dawn on June 6th 1944 about 200 U.S. rangers scaled the cliffs as German forces fired down upon them.
 After great losses suffered reaching the top and securing the area, it was discovered that the large guns once here had been moved to the north near Calais.
 Today it is a great place to end a tour of D-Day sights since it has been left in its condition from that day.
 You can walk amid bomb craters pocking the white cliffs, go through semi-ruined German bunkers and twisted barbwire fences.
 Most of us cannot fully imagine the events of that day, but this sight can give you a glimpse into the massive destruction of the war.

-At the end of the day you return to the pier in Le Havre.Mobility
+At the end of the day you are transferred to your hotel in Paris.

 If you cannot find what you are looking for, our